Axis1991/Axis1991/README.md

 - use Azure DevOps to collaborate in projects
 - perhaps most importantly - how to look for information using forums, documentation and some AI tools, to get me where I need to be with my code.

-Here are some ideas to get you started:

-🌱 I’m looking forward to:
+**🌱 I’m looking forward to:**
 - pass ISTQB foundation level exam
 - develop my knowledge about C#, .Net and Entity Framework
 - getting to know how to use the python knowledge I have in Django framework

-👯 I’m currently collaborating on:
+**👯 I’m currently collaborating on:**
-- non-profit project for church community as part-time scrum master and Frontend/C# developer using Blazor (early stages)
+- a non-profit project for church community as part-time scrum master and Frontend/C# developer using Blazor (early stages)

-🤝 I you are looking for someone ambitious and outgoing who wants share their dedication and positive outlook on life with others, don't hesitate to reach out to me!
+**🤝 I you are looking for someone ambitious and outgoing who wants share their dedication and positive outlook on life with others, don't hesitate to reach out to me!**
 - [LinkedIn](https://www.linkedin.com/in/grzegorz-romaniuk-847269281)
 - [Gmail](mailto:gromaniuk0@gmail.com)
 - [Facebook](https://www.facebook.com/Axis1991)